-LETTER OF ENDORSEMENT FOR MILLION WOMEN MARCH from the National Black Council of Elders
+LETTER OF ENDORSEMENT FOR MILLION WOMAN MARCH, Oct.
+28, 2017, Philly; from the National Black Council of Elders

-As the newly founded National Black Council of Elders begins plans for its Unity Convention in 2018, in Los Angeles, we wish to applaud and offer solidarity and support to the upcoming Million Women March and its organizers to be held in Washington, DC, this October, in celebration of its 20th Anniversary.
+The newly founded National Black Council of Elders, wishes to applaud and offer solidarity and support to the upcoming Million Woman March and its organizers to be held in Philadelphia, PA, this October 28, 2017, in celebration of its 20th Anniversary.
 Black Women have always stood steadfast for the principles of Liberation, Family, and the rights of our people to define, defend and develop our interests as a people and National Community.
 We recognize all the Black Women whose names have been ingrained in our consciousness, and who have historically followed in the footsteps of Hatsheput, Tiye, Nzingha, the Angolan Queens, Yaa Asantewaa, Harriet Tubman, Sojourner Truth, Ida B. Wells, Zora Neale Hurston, Madame CJ Walker, Fannie Lou Hamer, Winnie Mandela, and Maya Angelou.

-Our solidarity and support is based on the shared commitment to improve the quality of the lives of people in fundamental ways and based on shared principles.
+Our solidarity and support is based on the shared commitment to improve the quality of the lives of our women and people in fundamental ways and based on shared principles.
 These are:

 1. To expand existing Industry in our communities, and to found new industries which will empower our people, and allow our women to engage in the Cultural Development, and Family Unity which remain key to Restoring the Black Community.

 2. To engage in the process of Institution Building which empowers our women to ensure an education for our children, unify our communities in the US and around the Globe, develop a health care system which speaks directly to the needs of our people and does not cater to a profit and greed motivated system, cares for our elderly, disadvantaged, orphaned, addicted and abused, and which seeks a sane social justice system free of racism and avarice.